 The dairy community is committed to making further progress.
 Our 2050 goals support a vision that dairy is an environmental solution, addressing the areas where U.S. dairy collectively can have the greatest impact.

 Specifically, the goals are:

-- Improve water quality by optimizing utilization of manure and nutrients: This goal highlights the interconnectivity of manure/nutrient management, soil health and water quality.
+- Improve water quality by optimizing utilization of manure and nutrients.

 U.S. dairy is working collectively to balance GHG emissions with reductions and removals to reach net zero, as guided by the work of the Intergovernmental Panel on Climate Change.

 The U.S. Dairy Net Zero Initiative (NZI) is an industry-wide, on-farm effort that will play a key role in helping U.S. dairy continue to make progress toward these goals.
 Through foundational research, on-farm pilots and development of new product markets, NZI is breaking down barriers to make technology and best practices more accessible and affordable to farms of all sizes and geographies – recognizing there is no one-size-fits-all solution.
 NZI has four key areas of focus, including feed production, manure handling and nutrient management, enteric emission reduction and efficiency, and on-farm energy efficiency and renewable energy use.